OmgItsRito/RTP4/README.md

 1. `IMyGridProgramRuntimeInfo runtime`
    * Runtime object for this Programmable Block, used for packet timing
 2. `IMyRadioAntenna[] antennas`
-   * Antennas array, must not contain `nulls` ans should have at least one working antenna
+   * Antennas array, must not contain `nulls` and should have at least one working antenna
 3. `MyTransmitTarget transmissionMode`
-   * Transmission mode for this protocol, valid flags: Owned, Ally, Enemy (or Everyone)
+   * Transmission mode for this protocol, valid flags: Owned, Ally, Enemy (same as Everyone)
 4. `string localName`
-   * Name of this connection platform
+   * Name identifier for this connection platform
 5. `int sendLimit`
-   * Maximal number of times packets will be attempted to be transmitted; min=1, default=5
+   * Maximal number of times packets will be attempted to be (re-)transmitted; min=1, default=5
    * After running out of tries the connection will be shutdown
 6. `int sendTimeoutMs`
-   * Amount of in-game milliseconds to wait before trying to re-send a packet; min=0, default=200
+   * Amount of in-game milliseconds to wait before trying to (re-)transmit a packet; min=0, default=200
 7. `Func<string, byte, bool> connectionAcceptor`
    * Delegate for handling incoming connection requests
      * parameter 0: [string] -> target name
-     * patameter 1: [byte] -> connection channel
+     * parameter 1: [byte] -> connection channel
      * return: [bool] -> `true` to accept the connection, `false` to reject
 8. `Action<IConnection> connectionListener`
    * Delegate for getting notifications about newly accepted connections, can be null